alberto-lazari/masters-thesis/chapters/related-work.typ

 Instead, Microdroid is optimized for running small, isolated workloads that require secure environments, such as certain system tasks or trusted applications.

-Overall, AVF is a more specialized tool compared to broader frameworks that allow full app virtualization or the execution of entire guest operating systems.
+Overall, AVF is a more specialized tool, compared to broader frameworks that allow full app virtualization or the execution of entire guest operating systems.